arnelenero/simpler-state/docs/quick-start.md

 It's that simple!

-## Using partial and computed values using transform functions
+## Using partial and computed values with transform functions

-Use only the relevant part of the entity value
+Use only the relevant part of the entity value:
 ```jsx
 const MainView = () => {
   const theme = settings.use(value => value.theme)